spacemeshos/product/api_v2_modeling.md

     - Get smesher's ATXs (list)

 7. Mesh / Pubsub - Subscribe to server-side streaming data feeds
-Client: app, wallet.
+Clients: apps, wallets.

+    - Subscribe to account's txs
+    - Subscribe to account's rewards
+    - Subscribe to smesher's rewards
+    - Subscribe to smesher's atxs
+    - Unsubscribe from any subscribed data stream.

-III.
-Advanced Data APISs - provided by a full node which is synced from genesis under full data archival node.
+### III.
+Advanced Data APIS - provided by a full node which is synced from genesis under full data archival node.
-Client: dashboard, explorer and backup agents data workers.
+Clients: dashboard, explorer and backup agents data workers.